Genymobile/scrcpy/README.md

 _²Right-click turns the screen on if it was off, presses BACK otherwise._
 _³Only on Android >= 7._

+All `Ctrl`+_key_ shortcuts are forwarded to the device, so they are handled by the active application.

 ## Custom paths